sechen12/Engineering_4_Notebook/README.md

 ```
 ### Reflection

 Using the loop made the coding much easier.
 I started the code using if-statements, but that caused my code to be overly long and complicated.
 To make the program countown from 10 to zero, you only need a total of 7 lines.
-I worked with the person next to me, [Elias Garcia](https://github.com/egarcia28/Engineering_4_Notebook/tree/main/raspberry-pi)
+I worked with the person next to me, [Elias Garcia](https://github.com/egarcia28/Engineering_4_Notebook/tree/main/raspberry-pi).
+I copied my entire coding assignment from Elias Garcia.
+Here is a link to their notebook.

 ## **Launchpad_2_Lights**